Optimal tie-breaking rules: Discussion

 where $P_2=p_2+(1-q)p_0$ and $P_1=p_1+qp_0$.

 We note here that for $r=1$, the solution to these conditions is

-and thus, the headstarts defined by the tie-breaking rule $q$ act as a direct substitute for the effort exerted by them and the total equilibrium effort is independent of the choice of $q$.
-While we are not able to solve this case in full generality, we obtain the following for the special case of $r=0.5$ and $V_1=V_2$.
+and it will constitute the unique pure-strategy Nash equilibrium as long as $x_1^*, x_2^* \geq 0$.
+Observe that the headstarts defined by the tie-breaking rule $q$ act as a direct substitute for the effort exerted by them and the total equilibrium effort is independent of the choice of $q$.
+The next lemma illustrates how the tie-breaking rule matters in the case where $r=0.5$.